balena-io/docs/pages/learn/deploy/offline-updates.md

 > Important note: [balena preload](https://github.com/balena-io/balena-cli/blob/master/INSTALL-MAC.md#balena-preload) functionality requires Docker with AUFS support.

-Since preload involves flashing an application release with the balenaOS image, if the pre-existing application doesn't have any releases, then a release needs to be created.
-If release is present already, then the next step can be skipped.
+Since preload involves flashing an application release with the balenaOS image, if the pre-existing application doesn't have any releases, then a release needs to be created using [`balena deploy`][balena-deploy].
+Navigate to the directory of your source code folder and run the command below to deploy the latest release of your application.
+If a release is present already, then the next step can be skipped.

 ```bash
 $ balena deploy ${app_slug} --build --emulated --source .